Richard Heaton: Career

 Heaton worked as a barrister, after being called to the bar at Inner Temple in 1988.
 He joined the Government Legal Service in 1991 where he remained until moving to the Department for Constitutional Affairs in 2004 where he served as Director of Legal Services.
 He then went on to work as Head of law and governance at the Department for Work and Pensions from 2007 to 2009, and Director General for pensions and ageing society from 2009 to 2012.

 In February 2012, Heaton became First Parliamentary Counsel, replacing the retiring Sir Stephen Laws.
 In August 2012, he was additionally appointed Cabinet Office Permanent Secretary, taking over from Ian Watmore, splitting his time between the two roles.
 In his role as First Parliamentary Counsel he launched the Good Law initiative, seeking to reduce complexity in legislation.
 In April 2014, he became Civil Service Race Champion.

 On 2 July 2015, it was announced that Heaton would leave the Cabinet Office to take up the position of Permanent Secretary to the Ministry of Justice (formally, the Clerk of the Crown in Chancery), replacing Dame Ursula Brennan on her retirement.
 His Cabinet Office roles were split: as Permanent Secretary, he was replaced by John Manzoni; as First Parliamentary Counsel, Elizabeth Gardiner replaced him.
+As the Ministry of Justice’s permanent secretary, he featured notably in part 5 of Rory Stewart’s political memoirs.

 As of 2015, Heaton was paid a salary of between £180,000 and £184,999 by the department, making him one of the 328 most highly paid people in the British public sector at that time.

 In July 2020, it was announced that Heaton would leave the Civil Service as Permanent Secretary to the Ministry of Justice in August 2020.
 He was succeeded by Antonia Romeo on 18 January 2021.